FADOS XI Advanced VI Analyzer

 Buy FADOS XI Advanced VI Analyzer in India

-GSAS Micro Systems is the authorized CBT Electronic engineering partner for India, supplying the full FADOS product family, FADOS9F1, FADOS XI Advanced, and FADOS MUX multiplexer, with INR invoicing under GST, local stock, application training, and on-site commissioning support.
+GSAS Micro Systems is an authorized ProT Ar-Ge engineering partner for India, supplying the full FADOS product family, FADOS 9F1, FADOS XI Advanced, and FADOS MUX multiplexer, with INR invoicing under GST, local stock, application training, and on-site commissioning support.
 Whether you run a PCB repair depot, a warranty return centre, an industrial maintenance workshop, or a defence electronics overhaul facility, the FADOS XI gives your technicians the fastest path from symptom to fault location on any populated circuit board without schematics, without test fixtures, and without powering up.

 Contact our applications team in Bengaluru, Chennai, Hyderabad, Delhi NCR, Mumbai, or Pune for a hands-on demo.